Carloslgp/grimoire/README.md

 There are no buttons, no forms, no menus, no drop-downs, no "Are you sure?" pop-ups.
 You type, the grimoire answers.
 That's it.

 > **Live demo:** https://grimoire-hcj5.onrender.com/

+If it takes a while to load, the server may be starting up.

 ## The idea